Charleston RiverDogs

 The Charleston RiverDogs are a Minor League Baseball team of the Carolina League.
 They are located in Charleston, South Carolina, and are the Single-A affiliate of the Tampa Bay Rays.
 The RiverDogs' home stadium is Joseph P. Riley Jr. Park.
+Charleston is the only team in league history to win three consecutive Carolina League championships (2021, 2022, and 2023).

 History

 Early success as the Royals

 The RiverDogs were founded in 1980 as the Charleston Royals and were a farm team of the Kansas City Royals.
 In their first season as the Royals, they won the South Atlantic League's Southern Division championship, but fell in the playoffs against Greensboro.
 Like the Pirates, the Royals were known for their pitching, because in 1981 pitcher Jeffery Gladden led the league with a 2.09 ERA.
 In 1982 batting may have caught up with the pitching as pitcher Danny Jackson led the league with a 10–1 record and slugger Cliff Pastornicky paced the South Atlantic League with a .343 batting average.
 In 1983 Mark Pirruccello set a single-season team record with 25 home runs.
 1984 was an exciting season for Charleston as the city hosted the all-star game in which Tom Glavine and Pat Borders played.
 On the field the Royals went on to win the Southern Division and Kevin Seitzer was named league MVP.